-Consult with an Ivey McClellan attorney to determine whether you need a strategy for approaching creditors and settling debts in an attempt to pay off existing debt or whether you truly need to file bankruptcy.
+Visit our FAQs if you have any pressing questions, and consult with an Ivey McClellan attorney to determine whether you need a strategy for approaching creditors and settling debts in an attempt to pay off existing debt, or whether you truly need to file bankruptcy.
 Our bankruptcy lawyers will guide you through all aspects of the bankruptcy process, including the means test, exemptions to which you are entitled, and choosing the right chapter, or type of bankruptcy you should file.

 Meet With A Specialist

 Contact us today for a free consultation with one of our bankruptcy lawyers.
 We’ll make sure that you are armed with sufficient information to determine what course of action is right for you.